weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/aggregate.md

 <GroupbyLimitations />

-## Use vector search operators

-If you use `Aggregate` with a [similarity search](./similarity.md) operator (one of the `nearXXX` operators), [limit your search results](../api/graphql/aggregate.md#limiting-the-search-space).

-Set at least one of these limits:
-- To restrict the number of objects the search returns, use [`limit`](/developers/weaviate/search/similarity#limit-the-size-of-the-result-set).
-- To constrain search similarity, use [`distance`](/developers/weaviate/search/similarity#set-a-similarity-threshold).

-## Limit the input size
+## With `nearXXX`

+When using a [similarity search](./similarity.md) operator (i.e. `nearXXX`) with `Aggregate`, you should include a way to [limit the search results](../api/graphql/aggregate.md#limiting-the-search-space).
+This is because a vector search in itself does not exclude any objects from the results set - _all_ objects have some degree of similarity to the query.

+Thus, for the vector search to affect the `Aggregate` output, you **must** set a limit on:
+- The number of results returned (with `limit`), or
+- How similar the results are to the query (with `distance`).

+### Set an object limit

-To limit the number of objects to aggregate, use `objectLimit` to specify the maximum number of objects.
+You can set the `objectLimit` argument to specify the maximum number of results to be aggregated.

+The query below retrieves the 10 `question` objects that have the vectors that are closest to the vector for `"animals in space"`.
+The query also returns the sum total of the `point` property.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">